JThomas404/JThomas404/README.md

 ## About Me

 Cloud Engineer based in Johannesburg, South Africa, specialising in serverless architectures and cloud-native solutions.
-I started my tech journey in 2022 and currently work as a Remote Tier 1 Technical Support Engineer at SEIDOR Networks.
+I started my tech journey in 2022 and currently work as a Cloud DevOps Engineer.

 ## Featured Projects